sat20-labs/btc-connect/README.md

 import BtcWalletConnect from 'btc-connect';

 const config = {
-  network: 'livenet', // or 'testnet'
+  network: 'mainnet', // or 'testnet'
   defaultConnectorId: 'sat20', // 'unisat' or 'okx'
 };